akoziy98/Automated_Stand/README.md

 ## Updates
 Repository updates while adding a new SPD measurements or while adding a new features in code.
 So, it's really actual repository.

+## Description

+For better understanding the automated stand work process and postprocessing procedure, you can read description file description.pdf